RohitChintalapudi/UniNotes/README.md

 # 🎓 UniNotes

+This was just the backend of how the app works full appilication going to be done soon

 **UniNotes** is an innovative web platform designed for students, educators, and academic communities.
 It helps you **create, organize, and access digital notes** from any device, making learning and knowledge management effortless.

 ---